How I got interested in science?

 From this problem, I’ve learned how to take failure and build something new and interesting out of it.
 And it’s a wonderful feeling to try learning something new, even if most of the time is spent in the attempt, not the discovery.
 I want to acknowledge Bindesh that he is very good at pointing out the right question.
 It’s equally important as finding a solution to a problem.

 Second, in the second year, Bindesh was working with an oscillatory sequence $(1,2,3,4,3,2,1,2,3,\ldots)$ where he wanted to find an $N$th term by a more efficient method.
 He said he hated the iteration method using a computer.
 And he hadn’t found a solution to his quest till three days then, he handed me that problem.
 After continuously looking at that problem for an hour.
 I found a method that could do it perfectly which is presented in my previous post.

 This is the first time, I understand the power of using a computer to solve problems.
 Then, I decided to learn how to solve physics problems using a computer.

+This is how I got interested in science.
 If you are interested in sharing your story on how you got interested in science, please share with us by commenting below.

 Liked this post?